morphed

 Back to blog

-14 Best AI Image Generators in 2026 (Tested)
+14 Best AI Image Generators in 2026: Real Tests, Real Costs

-April 8, 2026By Morphed Team
+April 9, 2026By Morphed Team

-Morphed tested 20+ AI image generators using identical prompts across five categories.
-The top tools for April 2026: Morphed for multi-model access, Midjourney v7 for artistic quality, GPT Image 1.5 for prompt understanding, Flux 2 Pro for photorealism, and Reve Image 1.0 for editing control.
-Per-image costs range from $0 (Stable Diffusion, local) to $0.12 (GPT Image 1.5 API at max quality).
+We tested 20+ AI image generators using identical prompts across five categories.
+The best tools for April 2026: Morphed for multi-model access, Midjourney v7 for artistic quality, GPT Image 1.5 for prompt understanding, Flux 2 Pro for photorealism, and Reve Image 1.0 for editing control.

-We ran every generator through five identical prompt categories: a photorealistic portrait with specific lighting, a product shot on white background, a landscape with complex golden-hour lighting, an illustration with precise art direction (style, palette, composition), and a graphic containing three lines of readable text.
 Each output was scored on visual fidelity (1-10), prompt adherence (did it render every requested element?), text rendering accuracy, maximum output resolution, generation speed, and cost per usable image.
 Free tiers were tested on the same prompts as paid plans.

-We also tracked a metric most comparisons ignore: usable output rate.
-Out of four generations per prompt, how many required zero post-editing?
+We also tracked usable output rate: out of four generations per prompt, how many required zero post-editing?
 Midjourney v7 averaged 3.2 out of 4, GPT Image 1.5 hit 3.0, and Flux 2 Pro scored 2.8.
 Budget tools like Bing Image Creator averaged 1.4.
-This matters because a tool at $0.05/image with a 75% usable rate is cheaper per usable image than a free tool where you discard half the outputs and spend time re-prompting.

 ToolBest ForFree TierMax ResolutionStarting PricePer-Image Cost (API)LM Arena Elo